comit-network/comit.network/docs/tutorials/write-your-first-comit-app/04-1-taker-fetches-order.md

 This section of the tutorial focuses on the taker side.

-We will create and publish an order that a taker can then fetch from the maker's order HTTP API.
+We will fetch the order provided by a maker and check the rate.

 ## Taker requests an Order